Splintering Nonconcatenative Languages for Better Tokenization

 \paragraph{Results} Regarding both of the Question-Answer benchmarks, we find that the \spl-based model provides a substantial boost in performance.
 We believe that this indicates that the \spl-based tokenization provides the model with a substantially stronger ability to process and understand the message of a Hebrew text, and thus to achieve superior performance on this high-level textual challenge.
 On the sentence-level task of syntactic parsing, the performance of the \spl-based model is essentially the same as the existing \texttt{DictaBERT} model, indicating diminished advantage for manipulation at the character level.
 However, for the nearly-saturated task of labeling prefix segmentation at the character level, \spl-based tokenization provides over 20\% reduction in errors, highlighting the effectiveness of the data-driven pattern-finding algorithm it employs.

-\paragraph{Example} An illustrative example in which \spl's tokenization architecture allows it to succeed where \texttt{DictaBERT} fails is the following question from the aforementioned QA corpus, regarding the date of a certain archaeological excavation.
-The relevant part of the input text is comprised of the following three sentences (cited here in English translation):
+\paragraph{Example 1: Question-Answer Task} An illustrative example in which \spl's tokenization architecture allows it to succeed where \texttt{DictaBERT} fails is the following question from the QA corpus, regarding the date of a certain archaeological excavation.
+The relevant part of the input text is comprised of the following three sentences (provided here in English translation):

 \say{In 1913 he purchased the tract of land that covers most of the eastern slope of the City of David in Jerusalem, and persuaded the French Jewish archaeologist Raymond Weill to conduct excavations there.
 This was done in response to the scandalous excavation of Montagu Parker in the City of David in 1911.
 Rothschild returned and financed another season of excavations, in 1923--1924, under Weill's direction.}